 You can also share videos of your favourite vegan make-up artist or beauty blogger on YouTube to show just how gorgeous vegan make-up really is.

-If you’ve been inspired by this post to try vegan for the environment, your health or for the animals click here to sign up!
-We’ll send you an eCookbook, meal plans, recipes and everything else you need to get started for free and straight to your inbox!
+If you’ve been inspired by this post to try vegan, why not sign up to our free 31-day pledge?
+We’ll send you an eCookbook, meal plans, vegan recipes and everything else you need to get started!